YarnSpinnerTool/Docs-1.0/docs/unity/working-with-commands.md

 <<walk MyCharacter StageLeft>> // walk to the position of the object named 'StageLeft'
 ```

+You must provide as many parameters as the method expects to receive.
+Methods with optional parameters are supported; if you don't provide a value for an optional parameter in your Yarn script, the parameter's default value will be used, just like when you call the method from C#.

+#### Supported Parameter Types

+Parameters are allowed to be any of the following types:

+* `string`
+* `integer`
+* `double`
+* `float`
+* `bool`
+* Any other type that implements the [IConvertible](https://docs.microsoft.com/en-us/dotnet/api/system.iconvertible) interface
+* `GameObject`
+* `Component`

+If a parameter is a `GameObject`, Yarn Spinner will search the scene for an object whose name matches the parameter you provided.
+If one isn't found, the value `null` will be passed.

+If a parameter is a `Component` (or any of its subclasses, like `Transform` or `Rigidbody`), Yarn Spinner will search the scene for an object with the given name, and then look for an object of the type of the parameter.
+If an object with the right name can't be found, or if it can but it doesn't have the right component, the value `null` will be passed.

+{{<note>}}
+If a parameter is any other supported type, it will be converted from a `string` using the [`Convert.ChangeType`](https://docs.microsoft.com/en-us/dotnet/api/system.convert.changetype#System_Convert_ChangeType_System_Object_System_Type_System_IFormatProvider_) method.
+The invariant culture will be used as the format provider to perform the conversion.
+{{</note>}}

+#### Using Coroutines

+You can make the Dialogue Runner wait for your commands to finish doing something before continuing.
+For example, you might want to have a command that makes a character walk to a point, and the Dialogue Runner should wait until that's done.

+If the method you provide is a [`Coroutine`](https://docs.unity3d.com/Manual/Coroutines.html), the Dialogue Runner will wait for the coroutine to finish before continuing.

 ### Adding commands through code

 You can also add new commands directly to a Dialogue Runner, using the `AddCommandHandler` method.

-There are two versions of the `AddCommandHandler` method: one for *non-blocking* commands, and one for *blocking* commands.
-When your Yarn script calls a blocking command, the dialogue waits until the work is done.
-Non-blocking commands don't make your Yarn script wait - after the command is called, the script moves on to the next line right away.

-Both versions of `AddCommandHandler` take two parameters: the name of the command, and a [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/) (that is, a reference to a method, or an in-line function) to run when the command is called.
-A command will either be blocking or non-blocking depending on the method signature of the delegate.
+When you call `AddCommandHandler`, you provide two parameters the name of the command, and a [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/) (that is, a reference to a method, or an in-line function) to run when the command is called.

-#### Non-blocking commands

-To create a new non-blocking command, create a method that returns `void`, and takes a single parameter: an array of `string`s.
-This array will contain all of the parameters that were included after the name of the command.
-It's up to your function to convert these strings to other types, like numbers or references to game objects.

-Once this method returns, the Dialogue Runner will continue executing code.
+The delegate can take up to 6 parameters.
+These parameters can be any of the [supported parameter types](#supported-parameter-types).

-For example, to create a non-blocking command that makes the main camera look at an object, create a new C# script in Unity with the following code:
+For example, to create a command that makes the main camera look at an object, create a new C# script in Unity with the following code:

 ```csharp
 public class CustomCommands : MonoBehaviour {